LinqLover/sonyx/README.md

 This is only a prototype, and there are still plenty of other ideas that have not yet been tried out.
 You can find a selection of small and big ideas in the [project board](https://github.com/LinqLover/sonyx/projects/1).

-Some known limitations to date are:
+Some known technical limitations to date are:

 - Limited mouse controls of probe expressions.
 While intended to be completely configurable as GUI, nested sounds and additional parameters still require keyboard control at the moment.
 - No compatibility with vanilla Babylonian - inserting examples in a method will play unexpected sounds.